19 Daily Habits That Make You Less Productive (And What to Do)

 Then reward yourself every few hours with checking social updates – but allocate the least amount of time as needed, and make that time lesser every time.

-For me, must of my social feeds are loaded with total nonsense and opinions with zero backing.
+For me, most of my social feeds are loaded with total nonsense and opinions with zero backings.
 Stuff I simply don’t need.

 Break these habits and find extra clarity throughout the day.